Nooperman/OreSort/README.md

 # OreSort
-Basic sorting program for you Rex:Reincarnated ore comps!
+Basic sorting program for your Rex:Reincarnated ore comps!